some1else/buggy-vue-lib/README.md

+# Fixed

+The issue is caused due to the library being linked into the example project for development purposes.
+The manual suggests [disabling resolve.symlinks](https://cli.vuejs.org/guide/troubleshooting.html#symbolic-links-in-node-modules), which fixed the issue.
+[See commit](https://github.com/some1else/buggy-vue-lib/commit/a65f9ca2f2c0b3e69158f90aa35d381721445bf6)

 # buggy-vue-lib

-Demo of an issue when using a built Vue library
+Reproduction of an issue when using a built Vue library

 ## 1. Project setup